 Both Results 1 and 2 suggest that the median rating information has a more dramatic effect on the below-median group (a 530% increase in total ratings compared to the month before) compared to the above-median group (a 62% decrease in total ratings).
 We speculate that this disparity in effect might be due to an interaction between conformity and competitive preferences.
+In Movie-Lens, the system exhorts the users to rate more movies.
+For example, in the new user tour, one screen says "Remember: the more movies you rate, the more accurate MovieLens' predictions will be."
+Therefore, rating more movies might be perceived as a socially desirable course of action, which could, in turn, trigger competitive preferences, i.e., more ratings are better.
 For the below-median group, conformity and competitiveness work in the same direction, whereas for the above-median users, conformity theory predicts a decrease in the number of monthly ratings, while competitive preference predicts an increase.
 User responses to the post-experiment survey are consistent with this speculation.

-Figure 3: Change in ratings and self-reported competitiveness groups as a function of self-reported competitiveness in the survey.
-19 The average number of ratings by below-, median and above-median users is represented by white, grey and black bars, respectively.
+Figure 3: Change in ratings and self-reported competitiveness below-, median and above-median users is represented by white, grey and black bars, respectively.
 While below-median users for all competitiveness levels increase their number of ratings, the more competitive users increase their number of ratings by a larger amount.
 By contrast, for above-median users, the change in ratings is negatively correlated with their competitiveness.
 Specifically, noncompetitive users have the largest decrease in the number of ratings, followed by the neutral group, while the competitive users have a slight increase in their number of ratings.
 Median users follow the same pattern, with the exception of the competitive users in the group.

-Figure 3 presents the change in ratings (Δx_i) for the below-, about- and above-median
+Figure 3 presents the change in ratings (Δx_i) for the below-, about- and above-median groups as a function of self-reported competitiveness in the survey.21 The average number of ratings by